hector202077/hector202077/README.md

 - 👋 Hi, I’m @hector202077
-- 👀 I’m interested in ...DevOps, Python, Java,
+- 👀 I’m interested in ...Cloud Engineering, CyberSecurity, DevOps, Python
-- 🌱 I’m currently using Terraform, Docker, Jenkins, Kubernetes, Ansible, Python
+- 🌱 I’m currently using Terraform, Docker, Jenkins, Kubernetes, Python
 - 💞️ I’m looking to collaborate on ...
-DevOps workflows
+SecDevOps workflows
 - 📫 How to reach me ...

 <!---